Tuesday, 16 December 2025

 Trump’s attack on Venezuela

-Previously America was supposedly aiming to be "a shining city on a hill" (arguably a misuse of a statement from Jesus' words, about sharing the Good News He offers), theoretically seeking to do good in the world (though in fact many of its institutions and power holders have done horrendous things exploiting less wealthy nations).
+Previously America was supposedly aiming to be "a shining city on a hill" (arguably a misuse of a statement from Jesus' words, about sharing the Good News He offers), theoretically seeking to do good in the world (though in fact many of its institutions and power holders have done - and continue to do -horrendous things exploiting less wealthy nations).
 But Trump has abandoned any idea of that.
 Maduro may be evil - but Trump is invading on the basis of prospects for oil extraction, he is evil too.

 Reform UK want to ban halal food, but want to legalise fox hunting.
 It's not about animal rights, it's just more islamophobia